sebfried/BatchLoader/README.md

 # Batch Loader: Responsive Image Batch Loader (Work in Progress)

-The `BatchLoader` JavaScript library is designed to load the optimal image sizes from directories with batch resized images.
+The `BatchLoader` JavaScript library for websites is designed to load the optimal image sizes from directories containing batch-resized images.

 ## Usage